 think about any changes you want to make.

 - Balances - Check the balance at the start and

 end of the year.
-If the balances look wrong or you're just not
+If the balance doesn't look right or you're just

 - Employer's payments - Make sure you received